unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 typeof(data_epochs)
 ```
 !!! note
    Partial trials could be included or ignored by the corresponding functions due to `missing` data type.
-Check functions such as the Julia-based `disallowmissing` and the internal `Unfold.dropMissingEpochs`.
+Check functions such as the Julia-based `disallowmissing` and the internal `Unfold.drop_missing_epochs`.

 #### 2. Specify a formula
 Define a formula to be applied to each time point.